-Sequence data are received from each sequencing center in the form of .bam files mapped to the 1000 Genomes hs37d5 build 37 or GRCh38DH build 38 human genome reference sequences.
+Sequence data are received from each sequencing center in the form of .bam or .cram files mapped to the GRCh38DH build 38 human genome reference sequence.
 File transfer is via Aspera or Globus Connect, depending on the center.
 Batches of 100 - 500 .bam files in a single directory are convenient, along with a file of md5 checksums for the data files in that directory.
-The IRC validates the md5 checksum, indexes each .bam file using 'samtools index' and uses local programs Qplot (Li, et al, 2013, doi:10.1155/2013/865181) and verifyBamId (Jun, et al, 2012, doi:10.1016/j.ajhg.2012.09.004) for incoming sequence quality control.
+The IRC validates the md5 checksum, indexes each .bam file using 'samtools index' and uses local programs Qplot (Li, et al, 2013, doi:10.1155/2013/865181) and verifyBamID (Zhang F, et al, 2020, doi:10.1101/gr.246934.118) for incoming sequence quality control.
 If needed, we add ''NWD'' DNA sample identifiers to the read group header lines (Illumina) and convert from UCSC to Ensembl chromosome names (Illumina and Macrogen) using 'samtools reheader'.
 In-house scripts are used to add read group tags as needed to legacy Illumina sequencing data from 2012-2013.